MrEsmailian/MrEsmailian/README.md

 <h3 align="center">
-  🤖 AI Developer & MLOps Specialist at <a href="https://binapardazshargh.ir/">BinaPardaz</a>
+  🤖 Master's student in Artificial Intelligence at Amirkabir University of Tehran
 </h3>

 ---